Hello! In this guide, you will find a series of details and optimizations for Endwalker Bard.

 Because of this, you want to press Iron Jaws at some point while the full stack of buffs is running.
-You’ve already seen this in the opener.
+You have already seen this in the opener.
 Doing so is well worth the small inefficiency of using an Iron Jaws a bit early each cycle.

 Depending on how many procs you got during Mage’s Ballad, your BL cooldown can be in one of two places.

 In one case, it will be about halfway to a charge around the 30s mark on the AP timer.
 In the other, the next charge will be just about to fill.
-For this second case, don’t use that charge - you can use it as a fourth BL under Raging Strikes later.
+For this second case, do not use that charge; you can use it as a fourth BL under Raging Strikes later.

-The level 78 trait Enhanced Army’s Paeon gives us ten seconds of faster GCDs at the start of Wanderer’s Minuet.
+The level 78 trait Enhanced Army’s Paeon gives us ten seconds of faster Global Cooldowns (GCDs) at the start of Wanderer’s Minuet (WM).
 You want to use five GCDs under that Army’s Muse buff.

-To make this happen, you can’t press WM immediately after a GCD.
+To make this happen, you cannot press WM immediately after a GCD.
 That will start the buff too early.
-You’ll use a GCD at 1.4s, 3.6s, 5.8s, 8s, and then the buff will run out before your 10.2s GCD.
+You will use a GCD at 1.4s, 3.6s, 5.8s, 8s, and then the buff will run out before your 10.2s GCD.

-You need to late weave WM - to use it at the end of the oGCD window, but not so late that it delays the next GCD.
+You need to late weave WM.
+Use it at the end of the off-Global Cooldown (oGCD) window, but not so late that it delays the next GCD.
 One good way to time it is to wait for the cooldown spinner to pass the bottom left corner of the icons.

-So, going into the two-minute mark, you’ll late-weave Wanderer’s Minuet.
+Going into the two-minute mark, you will late-weave Wanderer’s Minuet.

-After your first GCD, double-weave Raging Strikes and then Empyreal Arrow.
+After your first GCD, double-weave Raging Strikes and then Empyreal Arrow (EA).

-If you’ve kept on top of it, EA should come off of cooldown right on time.
-And thanks to Army’s Muse, even though you use Raging first here, you’ll still be able to get nine GCDs buffed by it.
+If you have kept on top of it, EA should come off of cooldown right on time.
+And thanks to Army’s Muse, even though you use Raging first here, you will still be able to get nine GCDs buffed by it.

 Like with the five GCD Muse, you have some leeway here.
 Even if your ping causes a small GCD delay on your Muse double-weaves, in most cases it should be fine.

-After the next GCD, if you were on the 4x Bloodletter side of the 50-50, you’ll have a Bloodletter to use.
-Otherwise it’s a free space.
+After the next GCD, if you were on the 4x Bloodletter side of the 50-50, you will have a Bloodletter to use, otherwise it is a free space.
 If you drifted EA, late-weaving it here will put it at a good timing.

-During this time, you’ll want your six GCDs to be:
+During this time, you will want your six GCDs to be: